jayjay-a/Maplestory-Patch-Logs/README.md

      - Other Events: Frenzy of the Source
      - Other Events: New Name Auction
      - Other Events: The Dark Ride: Ride or Die
-     - Other Events: Sunny Sunday (2x Shining Star Force Time)
+     - Other Events: Sunny Sunday (Shining Star Force Time)
      - Other Events: Spell Trace Fever Time
      - Other Events: Miracle Time
      - Bug Fixes: Bug Fixes